The process of materiality, step by step

 Grievance mechanisms

-Public bodies and institutions
+Regulatory bodies and institutions

 Forums, seminars and conferences

-Digital apps (webinars, etc.)
+Digital apps (webinars, etc)

 Repsol website (queries mailbox)